Historiography of the War of 1812: Canada

-The militia myth of Canadian victory was created by the reactionary elites of Upper Canada, such as the Family Compact, long after the war ended.
-Most people in Upper Canada were late Loyalists, namely economic migrants from the United States, the United Empire Loyalists were not a distinct group, about 10% of the Loyalists were former slaves, and most residents did not care who won the war and did not participate in it.
+The militia myth of Canadian victory was created by the conservative elites of Upper Canada, such as the Family Compact, long after the war ended.
+Most people in Upper Canada were late Loyalists, namely economic migrants from the United States, the United Empire Loyalists were not a distinct group, about ten per cent of the Loyalists were former slaves, and most residents did not care who won the war and did not participate in it.
 The Family Compact disenfranchised most residents of Upper Canada after the war, with the idea of loyalty being used to justify the suppression of dissent.
 According to historians, such as David Mills, the myth was invented for immigrants who arrived after the end of the Napoleonic Wars.
 American spelling, which had been standard in the province, was rejected in favor of British spelling, and the local population began to call themselves Canadians.
-The milita myth of Canada being able to defend itself without a standing army came to be thought of politically as a fact.
+The militia myth of Canada being able to defend itself without a standing army came to be thought of politically as a fact.